Sheremetyevo International Airport: Soviet era

-In August 1959, the Council of Ministers made a decree to terminate the airbase's use for military purposes, where it would be handled over to the Principal Directorate of the Civil Air Fleet to be converted as a civilian airport.
-Sheremetyevo's civilian purposes started on 11 August 1959 when a Tupolev Tu-104B landed onto the airport from Leningrad.
+In August 1959, the Council of Ministers made a decree to terminate the airbase's use for military purposes, where it would be handed over to the Principal Directorate of the Civil Air Fleet to be converted into a civilian airport.
+Sheremetyevo's civilian purposes started on 11 August 1959 when a Tupolev Tu-104B landed at the airport from Leningrad.

 The first international flight took place on 1 June 1960 to Berlin Schönefeld Airport using an Ilyushin Il-18.
 Sheremetyevo was officially opened on the day after, where a two-story terminal occupying 1820 m² was commissioned.
 On 3 September 1964, the Sheremetyevo-1 terminal was opened.
 Of that year, 18 foreign airlines had regular flights to Sheremetyevo, with up to 10 different types of aircraft involved.
 By the end of 1964, Sheremetyevo handled 822,000 passengers and 23,000 tons of mail and cargo, including 245,000 passengers and 12,000 tons of cargo that were transported internationally.
 Soon, by the end of 1965, a majority of international flights to the USSR was achieved through Sheremetyevo thanks to Aeroflot's air traffic agreements with 47 countries.

 In the early 1970s, a second runway was constructed at Sheremetyevo, with the first airliner to land being an Ilyushin Il-62.
 In preparation for the 1980 Summer Olympics, construction of a second terminal for Sheremetyevo, Sheremetyevo-2, was approved by the Ministry of Civil Aviation in early 1976.
 Construction of Sheremetyevo-2 started on 17 November 1977.

 On 1 January 1980, Sheremetyevo-2 was put into operation, with a capacity to serve an annual 6 million passengers, or 2,100 passengers per hour.
 Despite this, its official opening ceremony was held much later, on 6 May 1980.
 During the Olympics, Sheremetyevo served more than 460,000 international passengers.